- Contact Us

 Elective Grade System

-If I am an intended or declared PSYC Minor, Joint Major, Major, or Honours, can I use the P/CR/NC grading scheme?
+If I am an intended or declared PSYC Minor, Joint Major, Major, or Honours, can I use the P/CR/NC grading system for PSYC courses?

-No, you can not choose this grading scheme for PSYC courses.
+You can not choose this grading system for PSYC courses.

 If you chose the EGS before Fall 2022, you are unaffected.